PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-08-24-how-to-not-live-an-average-life-productivity-for-high-achievers.md

 The power of this habit lies in its simplicity and focus.

-Every morning, write down your one critical task.
+Every morning, write down one critical task.

 Keep it visible as a constant reminder of what you must accomplish before the day ends.